zoonderkins/blahdns/README.md

 ## Disclaimer
 * This is an experimental service, I'm not responsible for any down-time.
-* Be sure you have agree with our [POLICY](https://github.com/ookangzheng/blahdns/#policy) before start to use.
+* Make sure to agree with our [POLICY](https://github.com/ookangzheng/blahdns/#policy) before using the service.
-* This service is for PERSONAL use, huge traffic are not welcome, will drop PTR, ANY by default.
+* This service is for PERSONAL use, huge traffic is not welcomed, will drop PTR, ANY by default.
-* We can't block some ads with Apps inside your phone (Youtube official app Ads, Facebook app Ads, Twitter app Ads... )
+* We can't block some ads within Apps inside your phone (Youtube official app Ads, Facebook app Ads, Twitter app Ads... )

 ## Policy
 * Use at your own risk.
 Under no circumstances will the operator be held responsible or liable in any way for any claims, damages, losses, expenses, costs or liabilities whatsoever (including, without limitation, any direct or indirect damages for loss of profits, business interruption or loss of information) resulting or arising directly or indirectly from accessing or otherwise using this service (Blahdns server).